Parameter-interval estimation for cooperative reactive sputtering processes: Introduction

 \subsection{Literature survey}

 The standard model~\citep{Berg:2005} for reactive sputtering is based on flow-balance equations for metal, reactive gas and compound material.
-Extensions~\citep{Kubart:2006,Berg:2014} of the standard model incorporate additional effects, such as dissociation of sputtered molecules and multiple layers and regions of the surfaces, but they increasingly complicate the design of the interval observer.
+Extensions~\citep{Kubart:2006,Berg:2014} of the standard model incorporate additional effects, such as dissociation of sputtered molecules and multiple layers and segments of the surfaces, but they increasingly complicate the design of the interval observer.

 In the field of plasma and materials science, point values for the model parameters are identified by an interplay of different methods. \cite{Kelemen:2021} identify parameters from analytically obtained properties of the static characteristics.
-Specific parameters such as the sputtering yields can be determined by Monte Carlo simulations~\citep{Mahne:2022}. \cite{StrijckmansLeroyGryseDepla:2012} present a method for estimating a parameter set guaranteeing a bounded model–output error.
+Specific parameters such as the sputtering yields can be determined by Monte Carlo simulations~\citep{Mahne:2022}. \cite{StrijckmansLeroyGryseDepla:2012} present a method for estimating a parameter set guaranteeing a bounded model-output error.
 These methods require substantial effort or yield parameter estimates of limited accuracy (or both).

-Bounded-error estimation via set-membership methods~\citep{Kieffer:2011,Jaulin:2001}, such as guaranteed global optimization, set inversion via interval analysis (SIVIA) and contractor techniques, aim to compute all boxes in the parameter space that are consistent with a user-defined error bound between the measurements and model output.
+Bounded-error estimation~\citep{Kieffer:2011,Jaulin:2001}, typically based on set inversion via interval analysis (SIVIA) and contractor techniques, aims to compute all boxes in the parameter space that are consistent with a user-defined error bound between the measurements and the model output.
+In contrast, guaranteed global optimization~\citep{Kieffer:2011} determines parameter boxes containing the minimizers of a cost function involving the model output error.
 Monotone dynamical systems,~\ie, systems that preserve the order of their states over time~\citep{Smith:1995}, facilitate parameter-interval estimation. \cite{Angeli:2003} extend the monotonicity concept to controlled systems, as is the case in reactive sputtering.

-Instead of requiring compliance with a user-defined error bound, this contribution introduces a new method for estimating two parameter vectors by constructing enclosing comparison systems and contracting a predefined parameter search domain, thereby reducing the error between the measured data and the model output.
+This contribution introduces a new method for estimating two parameter vectors based on minimizing the model output error.
+Instead of guaranteeing an enclosure for the parameter values under a user-defined error bound, the method guarantees that all parameter values within the resulting parameter interval lead to enclosed model outputs, which is necessary for interval-observer design.
 A rigorous monotonicity analysis constitutes the basis for the parameter-interval estimation method.
-The process model's monotonicity guarantees that all parameterizations within the resulting parameter interval also lead to enclosed model outputs, which is necessary for interval-observer design.